pankaj1011x/Notes-app/README.md

 # Notes -App

-This mini project is made to practice react , tailwind as styling and recoil for state management Google Keep❌ Don't Keep ✅
+This mini project is made to practice react , tailwind as styling and recoil for state management.

+Google Keep❌ Don't Keep ✅